Career growth books for professionals: 8 reads that actually move the needle

 Complex domains

-The squiggly career by Sarah Ellis and Helen Tupper
+The Squiggly Career by Sarah Ellis and Helen Tupper

 The Squiggly Career is the foundational book for making sense of modern careers.
 Sarah Ellis and Helen Tupper, founders of the coaching platform Amazing If, define a squiggly career as nonlinear, multidirectional, and driven by growth rather than titles [4].
 Ellis and Tupper’s reframe of non-linear careers as competitive advantage changes how professionals view unconventional paths.

-Rather than viewing a career pivot as proof you were lost, Ellis and Tupper show how each variation builds diverse skills that become irreplaceable [5].
-The most useful section covers identifying your “squiggly ingredients” – the specific combination of skills, interests, and motivations that guide your next move, even when you can’t articulate the full path yet.
-You don’t need the entire career mapped to make the next right step.
+Rather than viewing a career pivot as proof you were lost, Ellis and Tupper show how each variation builds diverse skills that become irreplaceable [4].
+The most useful section covers identifying your “squiggly ingredients”: the specific combination of skills, interests, and motivations that guide your next move, even when you cannot articulate the full path yet.
+You do not need the entire career mapped to make the next right step.

 Range by David Epstein